SFDO-Tooling/CumulusCI/docs/data.md

 #### Record Types

-It\'s recommended, though not required, to extract Account Record Types to support datasets with person accounts so there is consistency in the Account record types loaded.
+It's recommended, though not required, to extract Account Record Types to support datasets with person accounts so there is consistency in the Account record types loaded.
 If Account `RecordTypeId` is not extracted, the default business account Record Type and default person account